jank-st/stm32U0_training_materials/adc/adc_theory.md

 ## Single continuous conversion

+In this part we will focus on two options:
+- CONT mode (continuous)
+- DISCEN mode (discontinuous)

 Setup:

 - CONT = 1
-  - DISCEN = 0
+- DISC = 0

-The same channel is continuously samples, ADC newer stops.
+the same channel is continuously samples, ADC newer stops.

 ![continuous conversion](./img/continuous_conversion.svg)

 ## Discontinuous Conversion Mode

+In this part we will focus on two options:
+- CONT mode (continuous)
+- DISCEN mode (discontinuous)

 Setup:

 - CONT = 0
-  - DISCEN = 1
+- DISC = 1

 A mode when scan stop after set number of conversion in sequence and wait for new start/trigger.